Banner

-The K-12 Guide to CIPA Compliant Content Filters
+The K-12 Guide to CIPA Filtering

 At any given moment of any random school day, chances are high that your students are online.
 No big deal, right?

-Even worse, students that access harmful content may be in danger — not only in terms of their personal information but also their physical and emotional well-being.
+Even worse, students who access harmful content may be in danger — not only in terms of their personal information but also their physical and emotional well-being.
 With a risk as big as that, content filtering is absolutely essential.
 In fact, it’s the law.

 Understanding CIPA compliance

 • Unauthorized disclosure: Schools must prevent the unauthorized use and dissemination of personal information regarding minors, whether it be due to a data breach or leak.
+Think of this as one step beyond unauthorized access.

-• Internet safety: The FCC says administrators are responsible for protecting children using “electronic mail, chat rooms, and other forms of direct electronic communication.”
+• Internet safety: The FCC says administrators are responsible for protecting children when using “electronic mail, chat rooms, and other forms of direct electronic communication.”

-Content filtering 101
+CIPA filtering 101

-Think about it: If someone accesses a malicious website, they may download an attachment and unwittingly infect your district with malware.
+Think about it: If someone browses a malicious website, they may download an attachment and unwittingly infect your district with malware.
 With an internet filter, you can stop hackers from obtaining your students’ personal information by rendering the incident impossible in the first place.

 How does content filtering work?